Our Pledge? Domestic Abuse Stops Here.

 The Dash Charity

-Making change for people experiencing Domestic Abuse - we have supported the communities of East Berkshire and South Buckinghamshire for 45 years.
+Supporting people experiencing Domestic Abuse in the communities of East Berkshire and South Buckinghamshire for

 Our Achievements